YOUR SMART WINTER BARCELONA PACKING LIST

 Check this other post if you need a packing list for Barcelona in the summer.

-So what about you?
-Head to the comments below and tells us: Do you want to share any other tips for what to pack for Barcelona in the winter?
+Do you want to share any other tips for packing for Barcelona in the winter?